crtzn/grill-house-realtime-ordering/README.md

 Run the development server: npm run dev

 Access the app at http://localhost:3000.

+To deploy on Vercel:
+Link your repository to Vercel via the dashboard.

+Configure environment variables in the Vercel project settings.

+Deploy the app with a single click, and Vercel will handle the rest.

 For detailed setup instructions and deployment steps, refer to the User’s Guide (#appendix-t-users-guide) in the documentation.
 Future Enhancements